Do it right the first time by following these 5 rules for creating a garden accent wall.

 5 rules for creating an accent wall in your garden

-Accent or feature walls are effective at creating interest in your garden, hiding unsightly elements or helping to divide up your outdoor space. if you’re considering building one in your backyard, here are 5 rules you should follow to get it right from the outset.
+An accent wall or feature wall is an effective way to create interest in your garden, hide unsightly elements or help to divide up your outdoor space.
+If you’re considering building an accent wall in your backyard, here are 5 rules you should follow to get it right from the outset.

 1. Consider the scale

 When designing a feature wall, you’ll want to consider the scale and how it relates to other areas of your property including the architecture and existing garden elements such as a pool or entertaining area.
 You may consider building an extra thick wall to complement a dominating building or matching the hight of your boundary fence.